 - Finally, get your voucher for your free treats at Café Marlette plus a 15% discount coupon for your next purchase!

 Don’t forget that international clients also qualify for a tax refund for purchases over 175€.
 And from July 12, 2019, you can also get a free gourmet coffee from the new Petit Plisson café after spending 75€.
 For purchases over 175€, you can join a guided tour of Le Marais for free!
-To unlock these exciting offers from LE BHV MARAIS, all you need to do is download our new INSIDR Passport!
+To unlock these exciting offers from LE BHV MARAIS, all you need to do is download your INSIDR voucher!

 Grab some sweet treats